Avatar (2009 film)

-Following the film's success, Cameron signed with 20th Century Fox to produce four sequels.
-The first sequel, Avatar: The Way of Water, was released on December 16, 2022, which received similar reviews and broke various box office records, including becoming the highest-grossing film of that year and the third-highest-grossing film of all time.
-Avatar 3 has completed principal filming and will be released in 2024.
-Further sequels are scheduled for release in 2026 and in 2028.
-Several cast members returned, including Worthington, Saldana, Lang, and Weaver.

 Plot

-In 2154, the natural resources of the Earth have been depleted.
-The Resources Development Administration (RDA) mines the valuable mineral unobtanium on Pandora, a moon in the Alpha Centauri star system.
+In 2154, Earth suffers from resource exhaustion and ecological collapse.
+The Resources Development Administration (RDA) mines the valuable mineral unobtanium on Pandora, a lush habitable moon orbiting a gas giant in the Alpha Centauri star system.
 Pandora, whose atmosphere is inhospitable to humans, is inhabited by the Na'vi, 10 ft, blue-skinned, sapient humanoids that live in harmony with nature.

-To explore Pandora, genetically matched human scientists use Na'vi-human hybrids called "avatars."
-Paraplegic Marine Jake Sully is sent to Pandora to replace his deceased identical twin, who had signed up to be an operator.
-Avatar Program head Dr. Grace Augustine considers Sully inadequate but accepts him as a bodyguard.
+To explore Pandora, genetically matched human scientists control Na'vi-human hybrids called "avatars".
+Paraplegic former Marine Jake Sully is recruited by the RDA to replace his deceased identical twin, who had signed up to be an operator.
+Avatar Program head Dr. Grace Augustine considers Jake inadequate, but accepts him as an operator.